simeononsecurity/simeononsecurity.ch/content/articles/fisma-summarized/index.en.md

 ### Authorization and Accreditation

-Federal agencies must obtain authorization from the appropriate authority to operate their information systems, and must regularly assess and re-accredit those systems to ensure they are secure.
+Federal agencies must obtain authorization from the appropriate authority to operate their information systems, and must regularly assess and re-accredit those systems to ensure they're secure.
 This involves the following steps:

 1. **System authorization**: Federal agencies must obtain authorization from the appropriate authority to operate their information systems.